Prajwal-Edhate/liquid_time_constant_networks_testing/README.md

-# Implementing LTCs in PyTorch to test on CARL DATASET of driving vehicles
+# Implementing LTCs in PyTorch to test on COMMAAI dataset of driving vehicles

 Transfering logic from TensorFlow to Pytorch for ltcmodel.